tidy-finance/website/docs/30_beta.md

   drop_na()
 ```

-## Comparing beta estimates
+## Comparing Beta Estimates

 What is a typical value for stock betas?
 To get some feeling, we illustrate the dispersion of the estimated $\hat\beta_i$ across different industries and across time below.
-The first figure below shows that typical business models across industries imply different exposure to the general market economy.
+Figure 6.2 shows that typical business models across industries imply different exposure to the general market economy.
 However, there are barely any firms that exhibit a negative exposure to the market factor.\index{Graph!Box plot}

 ```r